adonisjs/legacy-docs/3.0/authentication.md

 ## Basic Example

-In this example we will register couple of routes to login a user and show them protected resources only when they are logged in.
+In this example, we will register a couple of routes to log in a user and show them protected resources only when they are logged in.

 ##### app/Http/routes.js
 ```javascript